 Visual

 Visual sensory challenges affects the visual system, leading to difficulties processing visual information.
-Your twins might be sensitive to bright lights, flickering lights, or certain colors, or they may struggle to track moving objects with their eyes.
+Your autistic triplets or twins might be sensitive to bright lights, flickering lights, or certain colors, or they may struggle to track moving objects with their eyes.
 They may have difficulty interpreting visual information, such as recognizing patterns or shapes or have difficulty with visual acuity, such as seeing objects clearly from a distance or up close.
 You may notice difficulty with

 coordinating their eyes and hands, leading to delays in writing or drawing.
 One of the very first things we noticed about our autistic son when he was 10 months old is that he loved to lay on the floor and watch ceiling fans or as he got older he would play with toy cars and trucks by watching the wheels turn.
 These are both examples of visual sensory seeking.